nlybe/Elgg-Privacy-Notification/README.md

 - Option to list's of users who have accepted or not the privacy notification.
 For viewing lists, the [DataTables API](https://github.com/nlybe/Elgg-DataTablesAPI) plugin is suggested.
 - Option to require acceptance of privacy notification on registration form.
 - IP address and browser are tracked on privacy acceptance.
+- Option to use invite link for users who haven't accepted the privacy notification yet.

 ## Acknowledgements